Important Disclaimer - Please Read

 Disclaimer.
 The documents in the Financial Transparency Section of this website are provided for informational purposes only and are not an offer to sell or the solicitation of an offer to buy any securities of the City in any jurisdiction.
 Such an offer or solicitation may be made only by an official statement or other offering document.

 Acknowledgement.
 By entering the Financial Transparency Section, each viewer acknowledges that

 - the City is not, by providing the documents in the Financial Transparency Section, offering to sell any securities, nor soliciting an offer to buy any securities;

 - the information in the documents in the Financial Transparency Section is not intended as, and will not be construed by the viewer as, a description of the City or its affairs applicable to any time subsequent to the respective date of the document; nor will the viewer assume from the availability of such documents on this website that the affairs of the City have not changed since the date of such documents; and

 - because the information contained in any document posted in the Financial Transparency Section may be out of date or incomplete, the information must not be relied upon in connection with any decision to purchase or sell any securities of the City.

-A Single Audit is a rigorous, organization-wide audit or examination of a non-Federal entity that expends $500,000 or more in Federal assistance (in the form of grants, funds, and awards).
-A Single Audit also refers to the same OMB A-133 rules and thresholds for State assistance (in the form of grants, funds, and awards).
+A Single Audit, also known as the 2 CFR Part 200, Subpart F, is a rigorous, organization-wide audit or examination of a non-Federal entity that expends $750,000 or more in Federal assistance (in the form of grants, funds, and awards).
+A Single Audit also refers to the same Uniform Guidance rules and thresholds for State assistance (in the form of grants, funds, and awards).
 Single audits are generally conducted annually and for federal grants must be submitted to the Federal Audit Clearinghouse, along with a data collection form.